Odoo Implementation in Egypt: What Actually Happens, What It Costs, and How to Avoid the Traps

 This is where budgets explode.

 I can't give you an exact figure without knowing your specifics.
-But here is a rough formula.
-Take your number of modules, multiply by complexity level, multiply by hourly partner rate, then multiply by estimated hours.
+But here is a rough formula: Take your number of modules, multiply by complexity level, multiply by hourly partner rate (typically 500-1,500 EGP in Egypt), then multiply by estimated hours.
 That gives you a starting budget estimate.

 Ask your potential partner for a detailed breakdown.
 If they can't explain where the hours go, treat that as a red flag.